GCI - New Age and Ecumenical Connections

 "I urge every pastor to read and study Dallas Willard's book The Spirit of the Disciplines and Richard Foster's book The Celebration of Discipline." ("Leading in Spiritual Formation, A Pastor's Main Business," Dan Rogers, May 1999.)

-Richard Foster was WCG's guest speaker at the International Pastor's and Elder's Conference, July 26-29, 2007, at the Hyatt Grand Champions Resort and Spa, a resort in the Palm Springs area of Southern California.6 More than 800 attended the conference, including 19 Filipino WCG ministers with their wives.
+Richard Foster was WCG's guest speaker at the International Pastor's and Elder's Conference, July 26-29, 2007, at the Hyatt Grand Champions Resort and Spa, a resort in the Palm Springs area of Southern California.7 More than 800 attended the conference, including 19 Filipino WCG ministers with their wives.
 The conference focused on Spiritual Formation.
 More than 800 attended the conference, including 19 Filipino WCG ministers with their wives.
 The conference focused on Spiritual Formation.

 Books by Henri Nouwen are endorsed by GCI on their website.
 (For articles about Henri Nouwen and his belief in contemplative spirituality, see: What did Henri Nouwen really believe?
 Also read: The Issue of Other Religious Practices as Worship in the Church, which shows the eastern mystical source of contemplative and centering prayer.
-This last article also mentions authors which GCI has spoken favorably about; i. e., Richard Foster, Dallas Willard, Henri Nouwen, Brian McLaren, and Thomas Merton. [offsite links])
+This last article also mentions authors which GCI has spoken favorably about; i. e., Richard Foster, Dallas Willard, Henri Nouwen, Brian McLaren, and Thomas Merton. [offsite articles])

 WCG was listed on The Mission America Coalition as one of the churches endorsing the 40 days of Purpose initiative and the film Passion of the Christ.
 The 40 Days of Purpose is tied in with Rick Warren, author of The Purpose Driven Church (the Church Growth Movement).
-[Update: That 2004 webpage has since been removed, although we saved a copy of the page.
+[UPDATE: This 2004 webpage has since been removed, although we saved a copy of the page.
 They are now listed here as a Mission America Coalition Partner under their new name Grace Communion International.]

 Grace Communion International is listed as one of the churches under "Ecumenical and Interreligious Activities" (scroll down) on the United States Conference of Catholic Bishops webpage.